Merci-chao/userChrome.js/README.md

 <summary>Minor Updates</summary>

 **Version 4.1.0.7**
-- Fix an issue that may conflict with other scripts since v4.1.
+- Fixed an issue that may conflict with other scripts since v4.1.

 **Version 4.1.0.6**
-- Handle the case where `security.allow_unsafe_dangerous_privileged_evil_eval` is locked by the script loader.
+- Handles the case where `security.allow_unsafe_dangerous_privileged_evil_eval` is locked by the script loader.

 **Version 4.1.0.2**
-- Tune the sizing of group lines to achieve a better look with different values of `tabVerticalMargin`.
+- Tunes the sizing of group lines to achieve a better look with different values of `tabVerticalMargin`.
 </details>

 **Version 4.1**
 - New
-	- Add `tabContentHeight`, `tabVerticalMargin`, `tabHorizontalPadding` and `tabHorizontalMargin` to control tab height and spacing.
+	- Adds `tabContentHeight`, `tabVerticalMargin`, `tabHorizontalPadding` and `tabHorizontalMargin` to control tab height and spacing.
 Not suggested to set narrower than the default value, as Firefox is not designed to be compact and unexpected glitches may occur.
 These settings may be overridden by rules in `userChrome.css` and have no effect.
-- Improvement
+- Improvements
-	- Tune the tab bar layout when it is too compact.
+	- Tunes the tab bar layout when it is too compact.
-	- Refine update notification UI.
+	- Refines update notification UI.
 - Fix
 	- Notification bar was placed incorrectly when  was enabled.